M-ybeme/Jiggle/README.md

 ├── MouseJigglerLogo.png        # Default app logo
 ├── MouseJigglerLogo2.png       # "Running" state logo
 ├── README.md                   # This file

-Notes
+📝 Notes

 No installation required

-No changes are made to your system
+No system settings are changed

-May be flagged by antivirus due to unsigned executable (false positive)
+May be flagged by antivirus due to being unsigned (false positive)

-For Developers
+👨‍💻 For Developers

 Requirements

-Python 3.10 or higher
+Python 3.10 or later

-Packages:
+Dependencies:

 pyautogui